bausmeier/react-infinite-scroll-mixin/README.md

+## Before using this you should read https://facebook.github.io/react/blog/2016/07/13/mixins-considered-harmful.html

 ### Infinite scroll mixin for React

 Add the mixin to the array of mixins for your component and specify a fetchNextPage function to be called when the end of the page is reached.